Life Insurance with a Felony.

 - Rape,

-- Drug manufacturing/trafficking (some exceptions will may apply),
+- Drug manufacturing/trafficking (some exceptions may apply),

 - Or terrorism.